meoow/Netgear-A6210/README.md

 # Netgear-A6210

 > Note:
-> This fork is a quick and dirty fix for Linux kernel v4.12
+> This fork is a quick and dirty fix for Linux kernel 4.12
-> I only tested on Arch Linux with kernle of v4.12.8
+> I only tested on Arch Linux with kernel of 4.12.8
 > I don't have time to go through the source code to
 > check at which point the APIs of cfg80211 has changed,
-> so I only add support for v4.12, and the versions 4.1 and 4.11 will not work.
+> so I only add support for 4.12, and the versions 4.1 and 4.11 will not work.

 This driver supports Ralink / Mediatek mt766u, mt7632u and mt7612u chipsets.